-The DVD Player is a selectable function of the multi-featured audio system.
-The player unit contains DVD/CD/MP3/AM-FM/USB/Bluetooth Stereo.
-It also accepts portable audio player inputs and functions as an alarm clock.
+The DVD player is a selectable function of the multi-featured audio system.
+The player unit contains DVD/CD/MP3/Bluetooth/AM-FM stereo radio.
+It also accepts portable audio player inputs and it also functions as an alarm clock.